How to Report a Cashless Exercise on Schedule D

 When employees exercise their stock options, it creates a cashless event that needs to be reported on Internal Revenue Service Form Schedule D. The simultaneous purchase and sale of company stock may result in income that is categorized as compensation on the employee’s W-2.
 You must report the same-day transaction on the Schedule D to ensure that only the net amount of the purchase and sale is treated as a capital gain.

+Start with Form 8949, Part I, Short-Term Capital Gain and Losses, to report the transaction.
+Check Box A since the transaction was reported with basis.
+On Line 1, Column A, Description, enter the name of the stock or the stock symbol, and the number of shares you sold.
+Skip Column B and in Column C, Date Acquired, enter the day you exercised the option in a month, day and year format.
+In Column D, Date Sold, enter the same date you entered for Column C, Date Acquired.
 Enter the amount reported in the gross proceeds box on your 1099 to Column E, Sales Price, on Form 8949.
 This figure is the gross proceeds less any fees or commissions, so you do not have to deduct the commission manually.
 In Column F, Cost or Other Basis, calculate the amount you paid for the stock by multiplying the cost of the option by the number of shares you exercised.
 Add that amount to the income reported on your W-2, and enter the total amount in Column E. Skip Column G. Scroll down to Line 2 and enter the column totals there.

 - The gain or loss calculated on the Schedule D should be a small amount.
 If it isn’t, check that you added the amount you paid for the stock to the amount shown on the W-2.